Skip to content

 In other cases, a stepfather may be considered a guardian if he has not legally adopted the child but has been given legal authority to make decisions on behalf of the child.
 A court may appoint a legal guardian if the child’s biological parents are unable or unwilling to care for the child or if they have had their parental rights terminated.

-Unbundled legal services are usually more affordable than traditional full representation, with costs typically ranging from $500 to $1500.
-In comparison, full representation by a regular lawyer may cost $5000 or more.
+Unbundled legal services are usually more affordable than traditional full representation, with costs typically ranging from $500 to $1,500.
+In comparison, full representation by a regular lawyer typically costs from $3,000 to $5,000 and up.

-While unbundled legal services may not be appropriate for every situation, they can be highly advantageous when you only need a limited amount of attorney involvement.
+While unbundled legal services may not be appropriate for every situation, they can be highly advantageous when you only want to pay for specific services.
+Our attorneys also offer affordable options for increased representation.

 Related Blog Posts